 Pesto is a French Provençal sauce, very similar to Italian pesto, but without adding Parmesan and pine nuts.
 It is prepared with a crushed mix of fresh basil leaves, garlic, olive oil, and coarse salt.
 It is very easy to do it by yourself; maybe I’ll add a more detailed recipe in the future.

-The biggest challenge is to prepare the tasty fish recipe.
+The biggest challenge is preparing a tasty fish recipe.
 It is essential to make the taste more pleasant.
 I do not like, at the table, having to dissect a fish, find edges… it spoils my fun (and my shirt)!
 Preparation of mullet may well be made by your fishmonger… Ask him or her with a big smile!
 It’s up to you then to check whether any edges have been removed.

 Photo credit: © Eatwell101.com